kristianhnielsen/portfolio-website/src/content/blog/Getting Started with Sanity in Astro.md

 **As an additional challenge, you can take what we've made in this tutorial, and make dynamically generated pages for each author.**

-If you need inspiration or help, I have made a <a href="https://brew-masters.vercel.app" class="external-link" target="_blank">live demo site</a>.
+If you need inspiration or help, I have made a <a href="https://brew-masters.vercel.app" rel="noopener noreferrer" target="_blank">live demo site</a>.
 Visit the <a href="projects/brew-masters" target="_blank">project page</a>, if you're interested diving into the code.